Coding-Mohamed/Weather-App/README.md

 ## Features

 - View current weather conditions and forecast for any city.
-- Search for weather information by city name or ZIP code.
+- Search for weather information by city name.
 - Responsive design for easy access on any device.

 ## How to Use

-1. Enter a city name or ZIP code in the search bar.
+1. Enter a city name in the search bar.
 2. Press Enter or click the search button.
 3. Explore the weather data displayed on the screen.